ezaquarii/vpn-at-home/README.rst

 #.
 Working Node.js installation (tested with 9.2.1 & 9.3.0)
 #.
 Python 3 with virtualenv
 #.
 GNU Make (or compatible)
 #.
+Ansible (tested with 2.5.0, but no fancy functionality is used)
+#.
 OpenVPN in ${PATH}
 #.
 OpenSSL in ${PATH}
 #.
 Internet connection (no off-line build possible)